ningxxu/ningxxu.github.io/content/_index.md

-☀️🧃 Hello, my name is ning.
+👩‍🌾🧃 Hello, my name is ning.

-I am a [freelance product manager][linkedin-url], working with product teams in all stages.

 &nbsp;

-👩‍🌾 I studied [design][old-portfolio-url], now on the way to become a maker.
+☀️ During the day I'm a [freelance product manager][linkedin-url], working with teams in all stages.

+🌙  I'm a maker otherwise and I studied [design][old-portfolio-url].

-These days I also parent, and [document][blog-url] it with doodling, writing, and data visualisation.
+These days I also parent, and document in this [Blog][blog-url] with doodling, data, and writing.

 &nbsp;